Yusreen/Effects-of-Covid-19-in-Europe/README.md

 ScheduleTrigger <br>

 ### Ingesting ECDC Data
-The confirmed cases, Mortality, Hospitalization/ICU cases, Testing numbers data are read from the github repo.
+The confirmed cases, Mortality, Hospitalization/ICU cases, and Testing numbers data are read from the GitHub repo.

 The files ingested are as follows: